DataDog/hiring-engineers/answers.md

 The next instructions are to "create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000."
 I read these [directions](https://docs.datadoghq.com/developers/agent_checks/#agentcheck-interface) to learn how custom agent checks work and how to submit a metric.

 Following those instructions, I created a `custom_check.yaml` file in the `conf.d` directory.
 I also created a `custom_check.py` file in the `checks.d` directory.
-Both these files are included in the repository.
+I used the `random.randint()` function to make the submissions random within the specified range.
+Both the aforementioned files are included in the repository.

 The my_metric dashboard is now available on the host.
+I'm not sure why it says (no-namespace).
+I went back and double-checked the tutorial for custom agent checks, and I couldn't see any places where I'd differed from the instructions.
+Regardless, the metric submits with no problem.
 It is shown here on the infrastructure list page under the host I've been running.

 ![custom metric running](images/custom_metric_running.png)